23andMe/bonsaitree/README.md

 Inputs
 ------
 The required inputs to Bonsai are listed below.
 Additional parameters can be specified by the user.
-See [link](#BonsaiParameters).
+See [Additional Bonsai Parameters](#BonsaiParameters).
 * `ibd_seg_list`: (List of lists) A list of IBD segments of the form `[[id1, id2, chrom, start, end, is_full, seg_cm]]`, where the elements are of the following types:
 - `id`,`id2`: (int) IDs of the individuals sharing the segment.
 - `chrom`: (string) Chromosome on which the segment is found.